sbcshop/GatePi-8CH/README.md

 # Relays
 The GatePi 8channel board is consist of 8 relay modules for connecting the four different appliances or any devices you want to control through our GatePi board.

+# USB Port, and Boot Button
+USB port is used for debugging python programmes in our this board, and for powering up this board.
+Boot button is used to make GatePi 8Ch board in Boot mode for updating firmware to it.